Hip

 There are many ways a surgeon can access the joint to perform a total hip replacement which makes the hip a very interesting joint to work on, but a bit confusing to anyone who is not a surgeon.

-Listed below is a brief description of common hip exposures together with their respective advantages and disadvantages.
+Listed below is a brief description of common hip exposures together with my personal view of their respective advantages and disadvantages.
+These descriptions will allow you to better appreciate why we developed the superior capsulotomy technique for most primary and selected revision arthroplasty procedures.

 The Posterior Approach